Bratela/number_to_word/README.md

-### And you can start to use in terminal with NodeJS or open javascript console in browser
+### And also you can start to use in terminal with NodeJS or open javascript console in browser

 You can call this function with next command :